 Dr. Gregory Walter Graffin (born November 6, 1964 in Racine, Wisconsin), better known as Greg Graffin, is the vocalist and co-founder of the punk rock band Bad Religion.
 He attended El Camino Real High School.

 In 1980, at age 15, Graffin and a few high school classmates formed Bad Religion in Southern California's San Fernando Valley.
-After making a name for themselves in the Los Angeles punk scene, releasing three EPs and two full-length albums, they disbanded in 1984.
+After making a name for themselves in the Los Angeles punk scene, releasing one EP and two full-length albums, they disbanded in 1984.
 However, the band re-formed in 1987, with the How Could Hell Be Any Worse? line-up with an addition of former Circle Jerks guitarist Greg Hetson, and released their highly acclaimed comeback album, Suffer, in the following year.
 The album was a comeback for Bad Religion as well as a watershed for the Southern California punk sound popularized by their label Epitaph Records, which is owned by guitarist Brett Gurewitz.
 The band has recorded and toured frequently ever since the release of "Suffer."
 Bad Religion is known for its articulate and often politically charged lyrics as well as its musically sophisticated (yet fast-paced) harmony, melody and counterpoint.

 Graffin and Gurewitz are the band's two main songwriters, though Graffin wrote the bulk of the material on his own for a three-album period in the late 1990's when Gurewitz left the band.
 Graffin recorded a solo album in 1997, called American Lesion, which consisted of softer, more pop-oriented songs.
 After a stint with major label Atlantic Records ended in the early 2000s, Bad Religion re-signed with Epitaph and Gurewitz rejoined to record two more albums, and the band released their fourteenth studio album, "New Maps of Hell" in 2007.